vishalshar/CachingLibrary/README.txt

 DB in ur program which will help in answering most of the frequent queries.

-Q- Various usage patterns that make the cache more or less effective in terms of performance?
-A-  Less Effective : When there are more insert queries than retrieve query.
-Because main motive of cache is to reduce the access time from DB.
-Suppose calling UseJustLoggedIn 1000 times and hasUserLoggedInWithin24 just once.

 More Effective: It will be very effective if the insert query are less and retrieve queries are more.
 This will serve the purpose of the cache.
 Example calling hasUserLoggedInWithin24 1000 times and calling UseJustLoggedIn 0 times.

 Q- Why the cache will be more effective under some scenarios and less effective under others.